chr1272/docportal_prototype/README.md

 # Documentation portal - Angular web app

 This prototype is a personal effort exclusively done on my own time.
-I did so (and may continue to do so in the future) to increase my knowledge of web app development and to create a demonstrator to support future requests for corporate funding.
+I did so to increase my knowledge of web app development and to create a demonstrator to support possible requests for R&D funding.

 This particular instance is a stripped down version where confidential content has been removed.
 Its purpose is to demonstrate my knowledge of frameworks such as Angular and C#.NET, and of web or database related languages such as JS, CSS, XML, and others.